lucamainini/GENOME-BASED-PREDICTION/README.md

 On the R side, loading the project in R Studio should prompt to load any missing packages you have.

-A collection of utilities and preprocessing scripts are included in the utilities folder of the project.

 *Data preprocess:* treatments with insufficient data were removed, and finally missing values were filled.
 You can find the obtained datasets in the `Dataset` folder.